 I’m a Sports Massage Therapist and Movement Teacher who specialises in core rehabilitation.
-With over a decade of experience in manual therapy, movement and fitness I draw on a depth of knowledge and tools to tailor my sessions to individual needs.
+With many years of experience in manual therapy, movement and fitness I draw on a depth of knowledge and tools to tailor my sessions to individual needs.

 My aim is to educate and enable my clients to feel fully confident in their bodies and move through life without fear and pain.
 I love everything about my job.
 It combines my continued fascination with the human body with meeting and helping a huge variety of people.
-I am non-judgmental and generous with my clients.
 Please get in touch if you have any questions at all.

 LSSM dip ISRM; BWY dip; CPT-RES

 Kentish Town, NW5,